 Every semester there are some one hundred courses offered with Latin American content at UNM.

 LAS courses are diverse and taught by some of the most dynamic faculty members on campus!
-Below are just two examples of courses, one from the Humanities and one from the Social Sciences, being offered in Fall 2017.
+Below are two examples of courses being offered in Spring 2020.

 Global Markets & Planetary Issues

 This course is the result of a series of acclaimed lectures and research projects that combines management strategy with international relations and philosophy.
 How do we experience Planet Earth and how does that influence how we describe and address problems?
 The course encourages students to think critically about what constitutes a global market, and will provide you with a framework to a) develop a clear framework for thinking about globalization, b) explore the relationship between populism, popular culture, and markets, and c) apply and develop a series of market-driven strategies to address issues that affect the planet.

 Note: Interested students must contact Professor Montoya to receive an override in order to register for the course.

 SPAN 482 | Dr. Richard File-Muriel